-The newest old-school metal squadron to come across my radar is Fire Strike, who hail from Brazil, a land long known for its fanatical support of heavy metal music in all of its forms.
-The female-fronted Fire Strike has been kicking around since the early '00s and has two previous EPs under their studded bullet belts, but they've only now just released their debut full length, Slaves of Fate, via the true-metal specialists at Stormspell Records (in the U.S.) and Shinigami Records (in Brazil).
+The newest old-school metal squadron to come across my radar is Fire Strike.
+The band hails from Brazil, a land long known for its fanatical support of heavy metal music in all of its forms.
+The female-fronted Fire Strike has been kicking around since the early '00s and has two previous EPs under their studded bullet belts, but it wasn't until 2017 that they released their debut full length album, Slaves of Fate, via the true-metal specialists at Stormspell Records (in the U.S.) and Shinigami Records (in Brazil).

 "Reach For Your Life" (2017)

 Slaves of Fate kicks off with the righteous call-to-arms anthem "Reach For Your Life," and the blast of twin-guitar harmonics put forth by six stringers Helyad Amaro and Henrique Schuindt make it obvious from the get-go that Iron Maiden are a pretty major influence on Fire Strike.
 When vocalist Aline Nunes steps up to the mic to take command of her troops, the band's other major influence instantly becomes evident - Germany's long-reigning metal queen Doro Pesch, of Warlock fame.
 So in a nutshell, if you can imagine an alternate universe where Doro took over singing for Iron Maiden circa Powerslave, you're in Fire Strike's ballpark.